 5. Look For A Long-Term Fit

 Before beginning the hiring process, look at your own long-term goals.
 Are you planning to expand, or would you be introducing a new menu soon?
 With a change in your restaurant business, the roles and responsibilities of your manager will change as well.
 Look for a candidate who will fit the long-term goals of your restaurant.
-You need someone who is up for growth and is ready to adapt, learn, experiment and even fail, but not give up.
-Project your own long-term plans, say 5 years, for example, and look for a candidate who can fulfil the role through these plans, and not just immediate circumstances.
+You need someone who is up for growth and is ready to adapt, learn, experiment, and even fail, but not give up.
+Project your own long-term plans, say 5 years, for example, and look for a candidate who can fulfill the role through these plans, and not just immediate circumstances.

 Qualities That Your Restaurant Manager Must Have